Open-Turing-Project/TuringDocs/markdown/pic_rotate.md

 ##Example
-This program draws Hello on the screen rotated at 0, 45 and 90 degrees.
+This program draws &#147;Hello&#148; on the screen rotated at 0, 45 and 90 degrees.
-**Output from Program**

 ![Doc image](pic_rotate02.gif)